-You may have a whole list of niche/business ideas, but in the end, it boils down to what your targeted market wants.
+It’s possible to have a long list of niche/business ideas, but in the end, it boils down to what your targeted market wants.
 For you to start a business that could generate income, you need to understand what is relevant to your targeted market.
-And an advanced keyword search tool like Jaaxy can help you quickly narrow down your list of business ideas according to relevance.
+And an advanced keyword research tool like Jaaxy can help you quickly narrow down your list of business ideas according to relevance.

 There is a lot more to explore using this tool for your benefit.
 With a free version of Jaaxy, you get 30 free searches with limited search results.
-Use them wisely.
-If you want more info on how Jaaxy works, click here.
+Want more info on how Jaaxy works?, click here.

 Drop a comment below: